wh135/COOL-DRMC/README.md

-# COOL-DRMC
+# Supplementary material for paper "Collaborative-Online-Learning-Enabled Distributionally Robust Motion Control for Multi-Robot Systems"
-Supplementary material of paper "Collaborative-Online-Learning-Enabled Distributionally Robust Motion Control for Multi-Robot Systems"
+This repository contains the supplementary material for the paper "Collaborative-Online-Learning-Enabled Distributionally Robust Motion Control for Multi-Robot Systems".